sinastiller/pp4_restaurant_website/README.md

 Imagery is used regarding restaurant environment and food content on the website.
 They are taken from various websites, which are credited down below in the [Credits](#credits) section.

 ### [Wireframes](#wireframes)
 I have used [Figma](https://www.figma.com/) to create the wireframes.
-Each wireframe stands for the .html pages.
+Each wireframe stands for the individual .html pages.
 Boxes with an X-line stand for an image.
 Subject is to change during the production of this website.

 #### Home Page
 ![Wireframe - Home Page](media/readme_images/landingpage_wireframe.png)